dockwa/simple-react-validator/README.md

 SimpleReactValidator is a class but if you instantiate a class in a stateless React component it will do this on every render (losing any message information that may have been added).

-To ensure that React treate SimpleReactValidator as a singleton:
+useRef: instructing React to treat SimpleReactValidator as a singleton:
 ```
   const simpleValidator = useRef(new SimpleReactValidator())